Tattu R-line battery review: 95C, more punch for your drone

 The second day I went out with my Eachine Racer 250 Pro and Walkera F210 racing drones in order to do some punch tests.

-The Tattu R-Line 4s 1300mAh battery performed very well, punch-outs are even more impressive than with stock battery.
-I could say that also flight time was better, but this could be hardly determined because every flight is different.
+The Tattu R-Line 4s 1300mAh battery performed very well, and punch-outs are even more impressive than with the stock battery.
+I could say that flight time was better, but this could hardly be determined because every flight is different.
 Full throttle drains the LiPo battery much faster than just hovering.

-Because lately ordering Li-Po batteries from China became more and more difficult, is good to know that now you can order it directly from GensAce Europe or US warehouse.
+Because lately, ordering Li-Po batteries from China has become more and more difficult, it is good to know that now you can order it directly from GensAce Europe or US warehouse.

 Tattu R-Line battery review - Verdict